 11. Check out Edinburgh International Improv Fest

-If you’re after different things to do this March, Edinburgh International Improv Fest will see the best of improv from all around the world from March 2 until March 5 at the Scottish Storytelling Centre.
+If you’re after different things to do this March, Edinburgh International Improv Fest will see the best of improv from all around the world from February 29 until March 3 at the Scottish Storytelling Centre.
 The exciting festival is bringing four days of shows, workshops and jams celebrating the art of improv and bringing joy to theatre lovers.
-The festival will then culminate with an All-Star Armando show, featuring festival headliners and a guest monologist come together for a special show to send the festival off.
+The festival will then culminate with an All-Star Armando show, featuring festival headliners and a guest monologist coming together for a special show to send the festival off.

-12. Play board games, listen to live music and live DJs at this quirky Leith bar
+12. Play board games and listen to live music and DJ sets at this quirky Leith bar

-Many a nights were spent at The Mousetrap playing board games, listening to the live music and DJs.
-The bar is named after the iconic board game, Mouse Trap, and is consistent with its board game and music theme throughout.
-On top of the kind humans that work there, guests can enjoy a wide variety of music from classic rock and old-school hip-hop, to Latin vibes (every Thursday) as well as open mic nights on Sundays.
+Many a night was spent at The Dog House playing board games and listening to live music and DJs.
+The Dog House is officially one of the quirkiest bars in Edinburgh, consistent with its board game and music theme throughout.
+On top of the kind humans that work there, guests can enjoy a wide variety of music from classic rock and old-school hip-hop, to Latin vibes (every Thursday) as well as open mic nights on Sundays with their in-house band.
 As expected, there are plenty of board games around and some arcade games at the back of the bar.
-This is a true jewel of a spot located on Leith Walk, and is worth supporting the local business that is the gaming and music bar in Edinburgh.
+This is a true jewel of a spot located on Leith Walk and is worth supporting the local business which is the games and music bar in Edinburgh.